Building a scorecard

 - See also

-A scorecard in Dundas BI is another type of 'view' which is similar to a report.
+A scorecard in Dundas BI is another type of 'view' and is similar to a report.
 Both scorecards and reports are based on the idea of repeating sets of controls.
-However, the layout for a scorecard is simpler than that of a report because there are no page header or footer regions, for example.
+However, the layout for a scorecard is simpler than that of a report.
+For example, there are no page header or footer regions.

 Instead of viewing a scorecard by itself, you typically use a scorecard by adding it to an existing dashboard just like you would with any data visualization control.